slaclab/pydm/docs/source/data_plugins/local_plugin.rst

 * `type=array`

 The following extra attributes can be specified.
 These attributes will be passed in the `numpy.array` function as parameters when creating the `numpy.ndarray`.
 If no attributes are specified, the `numpy.array` function will use the default values to create a `numpy.ndarray`.
-The "extras" attribute will need to be included and set to True for the program to evaluated the extra attributes.

 * Extra Attributes for numpy.array:

 =============== =================================== ============= =============================
 Attributes      Description                         Type          Format Example
 =============== =================================== ============= =============================
-**extras**      flag                                bool          `"extras=True` **dtype**       desired data-type for the array     np.dtype      | `dtype=float64`
+**dtype**       desired data-type for the array     np.dtype      | `dtype=float64`
                                                                   | `dtype=uint8`
 **copy**        if *True* then the object is copied bool          `copy=true` (*default*)